If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 A small tarp makes kneeling in the snow (and roadside slush) a lot easier and drier.

-It also helps keep you from losing parts or tools in the snow.
+It also keeps you from losing parts or tools in the snow.

 A 5’x7′ tarp is a perfect size for a lot of roadside uses.